 VO2 max, also known as maximum oxygen intake, is a metric that quantifies your aerobic capacity.

 The units of VO2 max are milliliters per kilogram per minute (mL/kg/min).
-So, for example, if your VO2 max is 42 mL/kg/min, it means that when you are exercising at maximum aerobic capacity, your body can take in and use 42 mL of oxygen per kilogram of your body weight.
+So, for example, if your VO2 max is 42 mL/kg/min, it means that when exercising at maximum aerobic capacity, your body can take in and use 42 mL of oxygen per kilogram of your body weight.

-Your VO2 max quantifies the maximum rate at which you can take in oxygen (via the respiratory system), transport it to your muscles (through the circulatory system) and extract it from the blood, and use it efficiently for aerobic energy production (via aerobic metabolic pathways in the mitochondria in your muscles).
+Your VO2 max quantifies the maximum rate at which you can take in oxygen (via the respiratory system), transport it to your muscles (through the circulatory system) extract it from the blood, and use it efficiently for aerobic energy production (via aerobic metabolic pathways in the mitochondria in your muscles).

-A high VO2 max theoretically enables you to produce more ATP (cellular energy) per minute so that your muscles can do more “work” or support faster running or higher-intensity exercise before crossing over your anaerobic threshold.VO2 max is considered to be the gold standard measurement of aerobic fitness.
+A high VO2 max theoretically enables you to produce more ATP (cellular energy) per minute so your muscles can do more “work” or support faster running or higher-intensity exercise before crossing your anaerobic threshold.

 Because your VO2 max is a measure of how much oxygen you are able to take in and use during high-intensity exercise, it is a measure of your aerobic fitness or aerobic capacity (as aerobic means “with oxygen”).

-How to Measure VO2 Max
+How Can I Measure My VO2 Max?

 So, exactly how is VO2 max calculated?